What’s it like to start learning a language?: Lauren’s 6 Week Update

 For you, I think relying on your own willpower alone to keep up with studying is really hard.
 I wasn’t able to do it before I announced an official project for the blog.
 And I know of other big polyglots who also share in that struggle.

 So I’d suggest finding someone or something else to hold you accountable.
-There’s a great Facebook community called the Add1 Challenge that’s been very effective at helping learning stay accountable for their language projects.
+There’s a great Facebook community called the Add1 Challenge (now the Fluent in 3 Months Challenge) that’s been very effective at helping learning stay accountable for their language projects.
 It’s a place where people learn together in teams and share goals to keep each other motivated.

 Another technique I like is just to book a bunch of italki sessions.
 Once they’re booked, I can’t back out unless I want to disappoint my teacher.
 Also, I like to work with multiple teachers who all have different styles.
 When I’m feeling unmotivated I reach for my “silly conversation” teacher, since that doesn’t really feel like work.